-SOFT LENSES: These lenses are comfortable to wear and are replaced monthly, weekly or daily depending on the type prescribed to you.
+SOFT LENSES: Soft contact lenses are comfortable to wear and are replaced monthly, weekly or daily depending on the type prescribed to you.
 Soft lenses are often recommended for sports and can promote confidence in those of us who do not like to wear glasses.
-We are able to provide an correction for most prescriptions even if you have not been a good candidate in the past.
+We are able to provide correction for most prescriptions even if you have not been a good candidate in the past.
 We use the latest and best lenses for vision correction

 Toric contact lenses: for small, moderate, and even some high amounts of astigmatism

 Multifocal contact lenses: for presbyopia so you may not have to rely on reading glasses

 1-day replacement contact lenses: for myopia, hyperopia, astigmatism, and multifocal.
 Daily contact lenses are the safest, most comfortable and most convenient of all lenses.

 With the introduction of new materials and lens technology, patients find it easier than ever to wear soft lenses comfortably.